 I used to be a full time commercial photographer shooting for household name clients, but I discovered that it wasn't what I really wanted to do and instead I prefer to write about photography and art rather than make it myself.
 My aim is to complete a PhD and write for the big art magazines, but at this time I keep myself busy and the ducets rolling in by writing for photography magazines.
 I cover everything from interviews with wedding photographers to technical articles about photography.

 My ideas for photographs I'd like to shoot myself are often fantastical and loaded with allegory.
 I find myself inspired by great artists such as Titian and Rubens, but as such I really can't afford to make my ideas a reality.
 However I always like a beautiful and striking face in black and white and I reckon I might even be able to shoot that kind of stuff in my student bedroom.
 Maybe.
 I'm always on a quest for the portrait that will win the Taylor Wessing Prize at the National Portrait Gallery, although so far I have of course been unsuccessful.

 I'm a great lover of the eccentric and projects with some degree of this will often catch my eye and tempt me.

-Based in Oxford but frequently found hanging around the art galleries in London.
-Always up for a few hours shooting in town, especially if you buy this skint student some noodles from EAT or Wagamamas for lunch.
+Studying in Oxford, based in Banbury but frequently found hanging around the art galleries in London.
+Always up for a few hours shooting in town, especially if you buy this student some noodles from EAT or Wagamamas for lunch.